Excited Man Looking at Stock Charts

 How we chose the best brokerage accounts

-When evaluating investing products and services, we take the following into consideration:
+When evaluating brokerage accounts, we take the following into consideration:

 The takeaway

-I have personally used every single one of the brokerages on this list (and many others) and ranked them based on my experience.
+I've personally used every brokerage on this list (and many, many others) and ranked them based on my experience.

 Author